 This is the content of Section \ref{using-cap-bound}.
-In Section \ref{lorentz-invariance} we discuss symmetries of the cone.
+In Section \ref{lorentz-invariance}, we discuss symmetries of the cone.
 This includes dilations and Lorentz transformations and they allow us to take a cap $\cp$ and transform it into a cap $\cp'$ with better properties: $\cp'$ is contained in a bounded region, independent of the extremizing sequence, and has big measure.

 The existence of symmetries of $(\Gamma^2,\sigma)$ simplifies the argument, compared to \cite{CS}.
-Two ways are possible, use the arguments of Fanelli, Vega and Visciglia contained in \cite{FVV} and \cite{FVV2} carried out in Section \ref{fvv-argument}; or use the decomposition algorithm as done by Christ and Shao and carried out in Section \ref{CS-argument}.
+Two ways are possible, use the arguments of Fanelli, Vega and Visciglia contained in \cite{FVV,FVV2} carried out in Section \ref{fvv-argument}; or use a decomposition algorithm as done by Christ and Shao and carried out at the end of Section \ref{fvv-argument}.

-For the argument based on \cite{FVV} and \cite{FVV2}, a single extraction of a cap and the use of symmetries is enough to prove precompactness.
+For the argument based on \cite{FVV,FVV2}, a single extraction of a cap and the use of symmetries is enough to prove precompactness.
 In the case of the argument based on \cite{CS}, a cap decomposition is needed.
 For an extremizing sequence, the cap decomposition is used to show that after dilations and Lorentz transformations, the extremizing sequence has a uniform $L^2$-decay at infinity.
-The uniform decay plus a result inspired from \cite{FVV} allows us to complete the proof of precompactness.
+The uniform decay plus a result inspired from \cite{FVV} allow us to complete the proof of precompactness.

 In the last section, we prove that extremizing sequences converge, after the application of symmetries of the cone.
 This is an easy task, that follows from the fact that the extremizers for \eqref{restriction-cone-with-c} are known and that the group of symmetries of the cone acts transitively in the set of extremizers.